tgraupmann/ChromaTwitchExtension/README.md

 ![image_8](images/image_8.png)

-* With the Twitch session authenticated, the `Chroma Relay` will enable the `Broadcast on Twitch` checkbox.
+* With the Twitch session authenticated, the `Chroma Client for Twitch` will enable the `Broadcast on Twitch` checkbox.

 ![image_10](images/image_10.png)